How to Get Equipment Back from a Terminated Employee

 Consider Using an Equipment Retrieval Service

-Up until this point, all of the recommended steps of IT asset management have involved your business reclaiming company property from a terminated employee.
+Up until this point, all of the recommended steps of IT asset management have involved your business reclaiming company property from a terminated worker.

 This can be a good option for many businesses, especially if you have adequate personnel management to handle the process and understand the nuances of final pay deduction in accordance with rules like the Fair Labor Standards Act.

-But if you lack the manpower or simply don’t want to deal with the logistics and back-and-forthing required with reclaiming employee equipment, you can always outsource it by using an equipment retrieval service.
+But if you lack the manpower or simply don’t want to deal with the logistics and back-and-forthing required with reclaiming remote employee devices, you can always outsource it by using an asset retrieval service.

 With this approach, a third party will handle most or all of the process for you.

-For example, allwhere offers an employee laptop retrieval service that makes it fast and easy, while covering logistics end-to-end.
+As for specific third-party providers, allwhere offers a great example of an employee laptop retrieval service that makes it fast and easy, while covering logistics end-to-end.

 Everything an employee needs to return their laptop is included in a box.
 There are packing materials, instructions, and a prepaid return label.
 All they have to do is put in their laptop and accessories and ship the box.